Content:

 Step 3: Share return policy and next steps

-Once you’ve confirmed eligibility let the customer know:
+After confirming eligibility, let the customer know:

-“I’ve looked into your order, and unfortunately, the item isn’t eligible for return as it falls outside our 30-day return window.
-Our policy allows returns within 30 days of delivery.
-However, as a gesture of goodwill, we’d love to offer you 25% off your next order.
-Simply use the code LOVE25 at checkout.”
+“I’ve checked your order, and unfortunately, it’s outside our 30-day return period.
+However, as a goodwill gesture, we’d like to offer you 25% off your next order.
+Just use the code LOVE25 at checkout.”

 If the product is damaged: